nottaro/littleroot/content/11Economics/marketfailure.md

 **The Free Rider Problem**
 - Arises from non-excludability, people cannot be excluded from using the good
 - Public goods are a type of market failure, because due to the free rider problem, private firms do not produce these goods

+### Common Access Resources
+- A category of market failure is Common Access Resources (CARs)
+- Not owned by any private individual or firm, so do not have a price, but are available for anyone to use without direct payment
+- Hence, without government intervention, these resources are vulnerable to overuse and abuse
+- E.g., fisheries, irrigations, rivers, forests, atmosphere
+- Even for renewable resources, such as fish stocks, the overuse of these resources can lead to a long-term decline beyond the sustainable level in the stock of natural capital
+- **Non-excludable**
+	- As they are freely available, there tends to be over-consumption of such resources
+	- Hence, common access resources are difficult to sustain, which is why governments intervene to prevent the depletion or destruction of such goods
+- **Rivalrous**
+	- Consumption of these resources diminishes the quantity and possibly quality of remaining resources for the current and future generations to use
+	- In the case of over-consumption of CARs, sustainability becomes a real issue so generations to come may be deprived of any access to these resources
+- **Tragedy of the commons**
+	- CARs create a situation known as the "Tragedy of the Commons"
+	- This means: Degradation, depletion or destruction of a CAR caused by the problems of overuse or abuse